Skarsnik/SNESTilesKitten/Tutorial.md

 Here a very basic explanation on how SNES images work.

 Tiles are stored in a 'clever' way since the number of colors is limited due to very small palette size.
 Instead of storing the color informations for each of its pixels, only a number is stored for a pixel.
 This number is a position in the palette (an index).
-That why it's was common for games to just change the palette used by a sprite to make a stronger version of an enemy, or simulate an amor upgrade (blue mail and red mail in Zelda3 are a just palette change)
+That why it was common for games to just change the palette used by a sprite to make a stronger version of an enemy, or simulate an amor upgrade (blue mail and red mail in Zelda3 are a just palette change)

 The palette size used for the tile determine how the tile is stored.
 It leads to the term **bpp**. **bpp** mean Bitplan Per Pixel, without going into detail, the highter this value is, the more available colors you get.
 You have a maximum of 2**bpp (2 power bpp) colors in your palette.
 Typicaly graphics like a font will use 2 or 4 colors (so 1 or 2 bpp) and full sprites 16 colors (4 bpp).
 This is important to know since it change the way to read the tile in the ROM.